DefaultRisk.com the web's biggest credit risk modeling resource.

 Alan White of the University of Toronto

 Abstract: In 1974 Robert Merton proposed a model for assessing the credit risk of a company by characterizing the company's equity as a call option on its assets.
-In this paper we propose a way the model's parameters can be estimated from the implied volatilities of options on the company's equity.
-We use data from the credit default swap market to compare our implementation of Merton's model with the traditional implementation approach.
+In this paper we propose a method for estimating the model's parameters from the implied volatilities of options on the company's equity.
+We use data from the credit default swap market to compare our implementation of Merton's model with the traditional approach to implementation.

 Published in: Journal of Credit Risk, Vol. 1, No. 1, (Winter 2004/05), pp. 3-28.